Documentation

 The component palette provides quick access to commonly used components (JavaBeans) available for adding to forms.

 The components are organized in categories.
 Click on a category header to expand or collapse a category.
-You can add a new component to the form in following ways:

-To add multiple instances of a component, press the Ctrl key (Mac OS X: Command key) while clicking on the Design or Structure view.
 The component palette is fully customizable.
 Right-click on the palette to add, edit, remove or reorder components and categories.
-Or use the Palette Manager. |
+Or use the Palette Manager.

-| Toolbar commands | ||
+Toolbar commands

-| Palette Manager | Opens the Palette Manager dialog to customize the palette. | |
+Palette Manager Palette Manager Opens the Palette Manager dialog to customize the palette.

-Choose Bean¶
+Choose Bean

 You can use any component that follows the JavaBean specification in JFormDesigner.
 Select Choose Bean in the palette to open the Choose Bean dialog.

-On this tab you can search for classes.
+Here you can search for classes.
 Enter the first few characters of the class you want to choose until it appears in the matching classes list.
 Then select it in the list and click OK.

 The matching classes list displays all classes that match.
 It is separated into up to three sections:

-- Matching classes: classes found in the Classpath specified in the current Project.
+• Project matches: classes found in the Classpath specified in the current Project.

-- Matching palette: classes found in the palette.
+• Palette matches: classes found in the palette.

 The Is Container check box allows you to specify whether a bean is a container or not.